 - Cloud for Business Continuity

-In the event disaster strikes, this will provide business leaders the ability to mitigate any takeover of data, and immediately regain functionality of critical IT systems.
+In the event disaster strikes, this will provide business leaders the ability to mitigate any takeover of data, and immediately regain the functionality of critical IT systems.
 We test backups regularly, both for security, protection, and viability to assist your organization in developing a disaster recovery plan.

 When combined, each piece provides a foundation layer of security for your network, not only will it keep your business safe, but also keep your customer data, and employee info from surfacing on the dark web.
 Take a stance on security prevention contact Clare Computer Solutions to meet with a consultant and begin discussing your options.